emacsmirror/guava-themes/README.md

 Although I intend for each commit to be at least on a working state, for now this is a WIP project so you should expect things to go not so smoothly.

 ## Installation
-- Download the repository into ~/.emacs.d/elpa/
-I recommend you use this Emacs code:
+- I recommend you use this Emacs code to automatically install **guava-themes**.
+This should work on Emacs 30:
 ```
 (use-package guava-themes
   :vc (:url "https://github.com/bormoge/guava-themes"